Microos/FaceAnnotationTool/README.md

 Here, each face is denoted by:\
 `<major_axis_radius minor_axis_radius angle center_x center_y 1>`.\
-(The 1 in the last of each face canbe any value since it won't be read.)
+(The 1 in the last of each face can be any value since it won't be read.)

-The image names have to be identical to the absolute paths of images you loaded.\
+The image names have to be identical to the absolute paths of images you loaded in previous step.\
 Or you can have relative paths in the annotation file but with **prefix** and **suffix**\
 set up in prompts.

 #### 3. Mark Faces
 1. **Left click** to add a key point.
 Three key points to form an ellipse mark.
-2. **Shift + Mouse** Move to activate a new marked ellipse.
+2. **Shift + Mouse Move** to activate a new marked ellipse.
 3. **Right click** to cancel a key point of an activated ellipse or an unfinished key point.
 4. Click the coordinates on the right table to highlight the corresponding ellipse.